About

 Answer

-Practicing a difficult task does not help.
-A child is provided activities/plays to gains under developing skills, so he/she becomes able to do the task.
-For example, a child came for occupational therapy because of difficulty to hold a pencil properly.
-An initial assessment found that some of skills which are necessary for a pencil grasp were underdeveloped.
-At a session, she carried out meaningful activities which helped develop the skills for pencil grip.
+Practicing a difficult task alone does not help.
+Instead, a child is provided with activities and play that target the underlying skills they need to develop in order to successfully complete the task.
+For example, a child may seek occupational therapy due to difficulty holding a pencil properly.
+An initial assessment may reveal that certain skills necessary for an effective pencil grasp are underdeveloped.
+During the session, the child engages in meaningful activities designed to help develop the skills needed for a proper pencil grip.

 What is like a session of occupational therapy at Root?